Health and safety policy

 - Protecting all its Members and members of the public who might visit one of its premises or be affected by its work

 - Ensuring that any work that has the potential to expose staff, volunteers, Members or members of the public to any kind of hazard, is suitably risk assessed and the necessary control measures put in place.

 Blind Veterans UK is committed to continual improvement in all areas of health and safety management and recognises its duties and responsibility under health and safety legislation.
 To achieve this aim, Blind Veterans UK has the following objectives:

-• to minimise risk to health through the provision and maintenance of suitable plant, buildings, facilities, equipment and the provision of safe systems of work
+- to minimise risk to health through the provision and maintenance of suitable plant, buildings, facilities, equipment and the provision of safe systems of work including fire systems

 Blind Veterans UK will also consult with employees and stakeholders, in order to achieve a cooperative effort at all levels and to secure effective control over health and safety risks.
 This is in line with our values based commitment to “work together as One Team”.